-- Output (XLR) socket for the direct connection lead and clamp. - Charger socket (to charge rechargeable battery pack the charging socket is present even if rechargeable batteries have not been purchased). - Transmitter 12V DC power lead used to power the transmitter from a vehicle (not for charging). - Fuse this protects the transmitter circuitry in the event of the transmitter receiving up to 250V incoming voltage on the output leads, or higher than allowed current. - A beeper is positioned behind the small hole.
+Output (XLR) socket - for the direct connection lead and clamp.
+Charger socket (to charge rechargeable battery pack - the charging socket is present even if rechargeable batteries have not been purchased).

+- Transmitter 12V DC power lead used to power the transmitter from a vehicle and if rechargeable batteries are fitted, will charge the transmitter at the same time. - Fuse this protects the transmitter circuitry in the event of the transmitter receiving up to 250V incoming voltage on the output leads, or higher than allowed current. - A beeper is positioned behind the small hole.